 dd to copy the SD card image directly to the SD card, using

 dd.
 Refer to the Raspberry Pi documentation for more information.

-Make sure that the Raspberry Pi 3 console UART is connected to your PC using an USB to serial converter.
+Make sure the Raspberry Pi 3 console UART is connected to your PC using a USB to serial converter.

-Note: You only need to install the update image on the device if it currently does not have your application and the Update Client installed.
-If you have previously installed your application and the Update client on the device and it is connected to the Device Management, then you can update the firmware using a manifest file and an update campaign.
+Note: You only need to install the update image on the device if the device does not have your application and the Update client installed.
+If you previously installed your application and the Update client on the device and it is connected to the Device Management, you can update the firmware using a manifest file and an update campaign.

 To copy the image to the SD card:

 - Check where the SD card is mounted to your PC.
 Connect an SD card to your PC, and then use the command lsblk to locate the SD card.
 In this example, the SD card is mounted as

 ~$ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT sda 8:0 0 238.5G 0 disk ├─sda1 8:1 0 476M 0 part └─sda2 8:2 0 238G 0 part ├─vg00-swap (dm-0) 252:0 0 7.5G 0 lvm [SWAP] └─vg00-root (dm-1) 252:1 0 230.6G 0 lvm / sdb 8:16 0 1.8T 0 disk ├─sdb1 8:17 0 128M 0 part └─sdb2 8:18 0 1.8T 0 part sdc 8:32 1 7.5G 0 disk ├─sdc1 8:33 1 16M 0 part └─sdc2 8:34 1 492.3M 0 part